jerinsam/docker-learn-hands-on/docker-deployment.md

 - Use a health check and restart policy to ensure the container is running.
 - Use a load balancer to distribute the traffic.
 - Use a DNS service to manage the domain name.

+## Kubernetes Deployment
+Kubernetes is one of the main component in the container deployment.
+It is a container orchestration tool that automates the deployment, scaling, and management of containerized applications.

+It is used to manage the deployment of multiple containers across multiple hosts.
+It provides features like load balancing, scaling, resource limits, IAM roles and permissions, logging, monitoring, health checks, restart policy, network options, security options, storage options and backup options.
+It is a powerful tool for managing containerized applications in production.

+Follow "kubernetes-learn-hands-on" repository for more details on Kubernetes.